xeniakadar/soc-clone/README.md

 <h2>What I learned</h2>
 <ul>
 <li>I dived into the world of Google Firebase, exploring its authentication, storage, and Cloud Firestore features.
 I gained hands-on experience and developed a solid grasp of these technologies. </li>
 <li> Working with the OpenAI API to add a caption generator.
-I also explored fine-tuning to shape the AI model according to my needs.</li>
+I also explored fine-tuning to shape the AI model according to my needs.
+Additionally, I used Tailwind CSS and Headless UI to create a better and more responsive interface.</li>

 </ul>